 On the heels of the Civil Rights Movement in the 1970s and 80s, tensions grew as Southern Gospel “conservatives” were resistant to racial integration and the emerging Jesus music, which blended sounds from folks and folk-rock.

-The new developments in Christian music resulted in Southern Gospel becoming marginalized increasingly by music consumers and losing influence in the GMA.
+The new developments in Christian music resulted in Southern Gospel becoming more marginalized by music consumers and losing influence in the GMA.

 By the 1990s, more sounds made their way to mainstream Christian music and the genre was now divided into subgenres: “Gospel Music” (which meant Black Christian music), Contemporary Christian (which meant White Christian Music), and Southern gospel (which for many Black Christians is synonymous with White racist Christian music)